AndreasSchaetti/TopTwo/README.md

 - max_element_ben_deane: use std::max_element to find the largest element, then swap this element with the last element in the data, then find the largest element in the data by excluding the last element
     - This approach is inspired by [Ben Deane](https://twitter.com/ben_deane), who proposed this clever solution in Episodes 75-78 of [ADSP: The Podcast](https://twitter.com/adspthepodcast).
 - accumulate / reduce: use std::accumulate (for sequential execution) or std::reduce (for parallel execution) to make one pass through the data
-- transform-reduce: use std::transform_reduce to split the reduction into two steps.
+- transform_reduce: use std::transform_reduce to split the reduction into two steps.
 This might be faster than reduction only for parallel execution.

-# Sequential algorithms
-Design decisions of the experiment
+# General design decisions of the experiments
 - Measurement variable: average of the execution times over several random permutations of the input data
 - Comparison is done for a fixed number of permutations
+-
+# Sequential algorithms
-- Use std::accumulate instead of std::reduce for simpler code
--- The binary function object that has to be passed to std::reduce is pretty involved.
-The lambda than is passed to std::algorithm is easy to understand
+I used std::accumulate instead of std::reduce for simpler code.
+The binary function object that has to be passed to std::reduce is pretty involved.
+The lambda than is passed to std::algorithm is easy to understand.
+This solution is probably also faster than using std::reduce sequentially.

 ## Results
 The following graph shows the average execution time for each size of input data and for each algorithm.